 As we mentioned before, inbound marketing has a lot of moving parts.
 It takes a team to do it correctly.

-You need someone to write content, someone to create designs, someone to build and maintain your website, and someone to make decisions about your strategy.
+If your inbound marketing isn't working, don't worry: you can fix it.
+With the right strategy, you'll have someone to write content, someone to create designs, someone to build and maintain your website, and someone to make decisions about your strategy.
 If you’re particularly invested, you may also want to enlist multiple content writers, someone to handle social media, and a project manager to keep everyone on track, among team members.

 And if you don’t have enough capacity to run an inbound marketing campaign on your own, you can always work with contractors or reach out for help from an inbound agency.